ahmedsam007/NanoJet/LEGACY_VERSION_UPDATE.md

 ## If you see "404 Not Found" error when checking for updates

-This means you're running a very early version of IDMMac (before v0.1.1, released Oct 21).
+This means you're running a very early version of NanoJet (before v0.1.1, released Oct 21).

 ### How to Update